awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 Required: No

 [timeoutSeconds](#timeProp)
 The execution timeout value for the step\.
 If the timeout is reached and the value of `maxAttempts` is greater than 1, then the step is not considered to have timed out until all retries have been attempted\.
-The `aws:changeInstanceState` action has a default `timeoutSeconds` value of 3600\.
-For all other actions, there is no default value\.
 Type: Integer
 Required: No